Fantasy Football Week 5 Waiver Wire: Darius Slayton should see plenty of targets with Malik Nabers out

 Age: 27 • Experience: 6 yrs.

-I'll update this after Monday night's game since Tagovailoa plays the Jets, but I expect him to do well.
-And then he faces the Panthers in Week 5, and Carolina just allowed Drake Maye to score 27 Fantasy points in Week 4.
+The good news is Tagovailoa passed for 177 yards and two touchdowns against the Jets on Monday night in Week 4, and the Dolphins got an amazing debut out of Darren Waller, who scored twice.
+The bad news is Tyreek Hill (knee) is likely out for the season.
+That said, I'll still trust Tagovailoa as a low-end starter in Week 5 against the Panthers, and Carolina just allowed Drake Maye to score 27 Fantasy points in Week 4.
 Tagovailoa will be a borderline No. 1 quarterback in all leagues in this matchup, and he's worth adding for up to 5 percent of your remaining FAB.

 WAS Washington • #8